Starts a new recording session from a sound contained inside a memory buffer.

 The sound contained inside the memory buffer can be in any of the sound formats supported by the StartFromFile method.

 Sound files in various RAW formats can be loaded using the StartFromMemoryRaw method.

 During the recording sessions the container application is notified through the CallbackForRecordersEvents delegate which is invoked with the nEvent parameter set to EV_REC_START at the beginning and to EV_REC_STOP at the end.
 The current percentage of advancement is notified through the EV_REC_PERC event.

 For details about recording from files see the How to record from files, memory or clipboard section.

-' the memory buffer must be declared as global
+' declare the memory buffer (cannot be a local variable)

 ' record sound from memory buffer and resample its contents using the first available format (index '0' is usually 11025, mono, 8 bits)

 If AudioSoundRecorder1.RecorderStartFromMemory(0, "c:\output.wav", m_byteBuffer, streamFile.Length) = AudioDjStudio.enumErrorCodes.ERR_NOERROR Then